Webcam Timelapse Online — Capture and Preview a Timelapse

 Choose Your Interval and Camera

 Select how often the tool should capture a frame — every 1, 2, 5, 10, or 30 seconds.
-Faster intervals work better for quick processes; slower intervals suit hour-long sessions where storage matters.
+Faster intervals work better for quick processes; slower intervals suit longer sessions where storage matters.
+Select which camera to use if you have more than one device connected.

 2